-With ProSLR fully customizable viewfinder effect overlays users can now simulate the cameraman’s perspective with a click of a mouse.
+With the ProSLR fully customizable viewfinder effect overlays, users can now simulate the cameraman’s perspective with a click of a mouse.
 Users have full control over information, focus, grain, snap shot effects, and more all within Final Cut Pro X.

-With ProSLR on-screen controls users have full control focus blur position and vignette scale with a click of a mouse all within Final Cut Pro X. With easy to use on-screen controls users can easily simulate a realistic camera viewfinder all with just a few simple adjustments.
+With ProSLR on-screen controls, users have full control on focus, blur, position, and vignette scale with a click of a mouse all within Final Cut Pro X. With easy to use on-screen controls, users can easily simulate a realistic camera viewfinder all with just a few simple adjustments.

 ProSLR was professionally designed to work seamlessly inside of Final Cut Pro X. As a effect overlay, each ProSLR preset can be dragged and dropped onto media and previewed in real time.
 With the published parameters found in the FCPX inspector, users have the ability to make further adjustments with just a few clicks of a mouse.